seokbinyoon96/seokbinyoon96.github.io/_news/2026-09-dasc-award.md

 related_posts: false
 ---

 Received the Best Paper of Session Award at DASC 2026 for our work on airport passenger queue forecasting.
 I will be attending DASC 2026 in Orlando, Florida.
 Feel free to reach out if you'd like to connect!
+Check out the paper [here](https://arxiv.org/abs/2606.07622)!